 - Full-time courses are offered Monday through Thursday during the fall and spring terms.

-- Advanced Standing courses are offered during the summer bridge term, and Monday through Thursday during the fall and spring terms.
+- Advanced Standing courses are offered Monday through Thursday during the summer bridge term, and Monday through Thursday during the fall and spring terms.

-- Part-time courses are offered on Saturdays during the fall, spring and summer terms.
-Field seminar courses are offered weekday evenings during the fall and spring terms.
+- Part-time courses are offered on Saturdays during the fall, spring, and summer terms.
+Field seminar courses are offered on weekday evenings during the fall and spring terms.

 The Community, Social, and Economic Development, Health and Mental Health, and Child, Youth and Families specializations are offered in the Full-time and Advanced Standing programs.
 Only the Health and Mental Health specialization is offered in the Part-time program.

-MSW students must pay the $120 seat confirmation fee within 30 days of the date of their admission letter.
-You will receive information on how to pay the fee with you admission packet after you accept the admission offer.
+You must pay the seat confirmation fee within 30 days of the date of your admission letter.
+You will receive payment information in your admission packet after you accept the College’s admission offer.